b00tc4mp/letscoder-bootcamp-202010/staff/lucas-wloch/challenges/calculadora-app/README.md

 This is a basic web calculator app with all the normal functions.
-You can do sumas, restas, multiplicaciones y divisiones.
+You can do additions, subtractions, multiplications y divisions.
 ### Project Documents